 Because TripAdvisor processes over 10,000 reviews per day, the time it takes for their staff to review reports depends on their workload.
 Just as posting a review can take anywhere from hours to weeks, reporting a review can take up to weeks to complete.
-Even when a TripAdvisor user requests to have their own review deleted, it can take hours to days.

 The best action to take when a bad review is posted is to write a management response.
 Provide a response that is helpful to both the reviewer and other travelers reading the reviews.
 Read more about the best practices for responding to TripAdvisor reviews.

 The only way to combat negative reviews is by getting newer, more positive reviews.
 If you’re struggling with your TripAdvisor rating and reviews, then we can help.
 Reputation Management will help increase the number of positive reviews you get and send you helpful guest feedback.
 Want to free up even more time?
 Check out Respond & Resolve, our review response platform.
 We’ll respond to every review on every website.

 Interested in learning more?
 Just fill out the form on any page and we’d be happy to share what we do.

 Reputation Management: Encourage more and better reviews